Robot Entertainment bounces back with Orcs Must Die! 3 and Ready Set Heroes

 Robot Entertainment showed off a new version of its Orcs Must Die!
 3 that will run on Google’s Stadia cloud gaming service as well as other platforms.

 Orcs Must Die!
-3 will debut on Google’s Stadia cloud gaming service, and developer Robot Entertainment said the single-player game will perform well on the cloud, even with hundreds of orcs on the screen at the same time.
+3 will debut as a timed exclusive on Google’s Stadia cloud gaming service, and developer Robot Entertainment said the single-player or two-player game will perform well on the cloud, even with hundreds of orcs on the screen at the same time.

 A couple of years ago, Robot Entertainment was in bad shape.
 It raised a round of investment from Tencent and built its staff to more than 100 people.
 But the company had to sunset its older games and its Orcs Must Die!
 Unchained game did not live up to expectations, said Patrick Hudson, CEO of Robot Entertainment, in an interview with GamesBeat.
 The company shut down the game’s servers earlier this year.